Tags

 But before we get started–a little housekeeping.
-Based on feedback from several of you that have tried a lot of my recipes, I am going to show you how to make the bread, then put the recipe in its entirety at the end of the post.
-That way you can copy/paste it for easier printing.
-I hope this works as an interim solution until I figure out how to embed my recipes in a printable.
-Please let me know what you think!
+Based on feedback from several of you that have tried many of my recipes, I am going to show you how to make the bread, then put the recipe in its entirety at the end of the post.
+That way you can click that handy Print Friendly button at the end of the post, weeding out any extraneous pages for easier printing.

-Now that the housekeeping is nice and tidy, let’s make Honey Oatmeal Bread!
-The original recipe came from the instruction manual that came with my first Kitchen Aid mixer.
-I’ve made several changes over the years, the biggest alteration was making this a whole grain bread.
+Now that the house is nice and tidy, let’s make Honey Oatmeal Bread!
+The original recipe came from the instruction manual included with my very first Kitchen Aid mixer.
+I’ve made several changes over the years, the biggest alteration of which was making this a whole grain bread.
+Whole grains are where it’s at, man!

 In a small saucepan, heat the water, honey, and butter over low heat until the butter is melted and the mixture is very warm.